 If you are vested in your prior, inactive TPAF account (see the "Vesting" section), you may be eligible for a transfer of your old membership account to your new membership account.
-This type of transfer is called a Tier-to-Tier Transfer and is completed by submitting a
+This type of transfer is called a Tier-to-Tier Transfer and is completed by submitting a Tier-to-Tier Transfer Form.

-Tier-to-Tier Transfer Form at the time of enrollment.
 It is important to note that by completing a Tier-to-Tier Transfer you waive all rights to retirement benefits as provided under the original, inactive membership tier.